edamla/mediterraneanagency/_books/2021-09-01-code-of-free-jerusalem.md

 Mosque were under occupation, and Islamic lands were fragmented under the rule of self-interested Emirs, what did Saladin accomplish?
-His struggle to establish Islamic unity upon the solid founda- tions laid by Nur ad-Din Zengi offers us profound lessons from eight centuries ago.
+His struggle to establish Islamic unity upon the solid foundations laid by Nur ad-Din Zengi offers us profound lessons from eight centuries ago.
 Saladin, who succeeded in gathering Muslims, who had become divided and manipulated by strife and who did not